Our Facility & Directions

 17th Street And York

-Feldman Mortuary has been in this location since 1939 when 17th Avenue was known as hospital and funeral home row.
+Feldman Mortuary has been in this location since 1939 when 17th Avenue was known as a hospital and funeral home row.
 This historic building was originally built for a silver baron’s private residence.
 Much of the original charm remains even as the property has transitioned to a bed and breakfast and then to a funeral home.
 In 1943, Aaron and Dorothy Cohen contracted with Abe Perlmutter to expand the chapel.

 We could not be more central for the vast community we serve.
 Our Jewish community is spread out among Aurora to the East, Westminster/Arvada/Thornton/Broomfield/Boulder to the North, Lakewood and Jefferson County to the West and of course, Highlands Ranch and Douglas County to the South.
 We are easily accessible via large thoroughfares from our major highways.